anuvirtane/melody_markov/documentation/project_definition.md

 ## Motivation for algorithm chosen

+Markov chain "decides" what state to go to next, after having been at a specific state.
+It uses probabilities to do this, and has many use cases.
 It can generate "creative" output, and I am interested in seeing how "creative" it can get with music

 ## Input and output